-Tinytag Re-Ed count input data loggers connected to a rain gauge record rainfall data as part of vital flood warning work.
+Tinytag count input data loggers are connected to rain gauges to record rainfall data as part of vital flood warning work.

 Michael Dyer is Senior Scientist for the flood warning

 to be very useful - they have helped us to always maintain a full

 data record across our rain gauge network and proved an excellent

 and reliable piece of kit.
 They ensure we never have any gaps in

 our rainfall data and have proved invaluable on many occasions when

 there have been issues with either the primary data logger or the

 TBR instrument itself.
 They also provided information that local

-hydrologists use to assist with Quality Control checks
+hydrologists use to assist with Quality Control checks on rainfall

-Tinytag Re-Ed loggers are designed to work flexibly with
+Instrumenation data loggers are designed to work flexibly with

 a range of third party sensors.
 Tinytag Instrumentation data

-loggers has now replaced the Re-ed units, providing voltage,
+loggers has now replaced the former Re-ed units, providing voltage,

 current and count loggers for use with third party sensors in order